 The policy was subsequently reviewed and ratified by the Board of Management at its Meeting on the 23rd June, 2016.
-It was most recently reviewed by staff in January 2023.
+It was reviewed by staff in January 2023 and most recently in April 2025.

-A copy of this Policy was made available to all members of staff.
+A copy of this Policy is made available to all members of staff.